The route of the 2023 Giro d’Italia was unveiled and here’s a closer stage-by-stage look.

 A good day for a breakaway but given the few chances for the sprinters this year and the flat finish that awaits, several teams will try to set up their sprinters for the win.

 The race goes back to Naples and another start and finish.
 This time the course is like a tourist day-trip via Vesuvius out to the Amalfi coast and then back.

 Very similar to the 2018 stage won by Simon Yates.
 There’s the climb of Roccaraso which has featured several times in recent years and then the big summit finish of the Gran Sasso d’Italia, literally “The Big Stone of Italy”.
 The were only seconds between the big names in 2018 but the order proved instructive.

 An intriguing stage.
 It’s 140km to the scenic gorge of the Gola del Furlo and after this, the scenery will give way to sport with the climbs around Fossombrone.
 The climb of I Cappucini is an awkward backroad that’s steep, the next climb hard and then it’s Cappucini again.
 It’s harder than it looks.

-A TT after the rest day and so flat the hardest part could be a bridge over the autostrada.
+A TT before the rest day.
+It’s so flat the hardest part could be a bridge over the autostrada.
 If this year’s race has 70km of time trials in total, there’s nothing technical.
 The opener and this course are flat and with few corners, there aren’t too many places to brake and accelerate, it’s more about reaching a top cruising speed and holding it.
-The third time trial on Stage 20 is similar too, even if it’s uphill.

 The race crosses the Apennine mountains to ride into Tuscany.
 The Passo delle Radici isn’t steep but it’s up and up for a long way and a chance for some sprinters’ teams to eject heavyset riders.